stefaneha/stefaneha.github.io/_posts/2024-11-21-GALA-award.md

 permalink: /posts/2024/11/GALA-award
 tags:
   - award
-  - speech
+  - conference paper
-  - future
+  - AI
-  - education
+  - natural language processing
 ---

 Feeling honored to be a co-author of another award-worthy paper: [Establishing a new computational method to predict effects of gaming: A feasibility study on growth mindset](https://link.springer.com/chapter/10.1007/978-3-031-78269-5_8){:target="_blank"}.